 Yes you most certainly will.
 While our elephants are kept in the forest, their wonderful mahouts are always aware of their whereabouts at all times.
 Walking distances to see the elephants does vary throughout the year as stated in the trip information booklet.

 We encourage sitting back and just watching them simply being elephants in THEIR natural habitat.
-We DO NOT routinely bring food for them into the forest, as their diet should be the foliage around them, if the mahouts are giving them a treat then this is fine and they may offer you bananas to give to them.
-The elephants are all very gentle in nature and it will be possible for you to have some interaction if the elephant chooses this and the mahout says it is safe and appropriate.
+We DO NOT bring food for them into the forest, as their diet should be the foliage around them.
+The elephants eat 100% of their own diet from their forest habitat.
+We offer no feeding experiences with the elephants.

 It is completely up to you what you want to do when you are not with the elephants.
 We do encourage village immersion and getting involved in village run activities; such as fabric weaving and bamboo basket weaving.
 These activities allow you to learn more about traditional Karen culture and meet some of the very skilled elders, who usually have a story or two to share with you.
 However if you wish to simply have quiet relaxation time this is more than okay too.